mrezabayat/iamsorush/content/posts/mpi-send-types.md

 ## Introduction

-There are different modes of *MPI send*: MPI_Send, MPI_Isend, MPI_Ssend, MPI_Bsend, and so on.
+There are different modes of *MPI send*: `MPI_Send`, `MPI_Isend`, `MPI_Ssend`, `MPI_Bsend`, and so on.
 They can be local or non-local, blocking or non-blocking, and synchronous or asynchronous.
 Their definition and differences are explained here in detail.

 ## MPI_Send